Kate White (writer): Non-fiction

 White has also written five non-fiction books with career advice for women in business: including: Why Good Girls Don't Get Ahead...
 But Gutsy Girls Do: Nine Secrets Every Career Woman Must Know (1995), 9 Secrets of Women Who Get Everything They Want (1998), and I Shouldn't Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve (2012).

 Personal life

-White is married to former news anchorman Brad Holbrook, with whom she has two children: a son, Hunter and a daughter, Hayley.
+White is married to former news anchorman Brad Holbrook, with whom she has two children.